Fixed vs. variable student loan rates: Which is best for you?

 - Think about your risk tolerance: You’re the one taking on the risk of rising interest rates if you pick a variable-rate loan.
 In contrast, it’s the lender who’s taking on the risk with a fixed rate.
 Think about whether you’d be okay with short-term interest rate fluctuations or if you’d rather have the peace of mind of a fixed rate.

 Take your time to think about each of these factors and how they might impact you if you were to choose a variable- or a fixed-rate student loan.
-And remember that you can change your mind later and refinance your loans if you decide that the other option is better for you.
+And remember that you can change your mind later and refinance your loans if you decide the other option is better for you.